-How group A strep is spread
+How group A strep spreads

-If the skin is infected, as with cellulitis or impetigo, the bacteria must come in contact with a spot of skin that had an open area, such as a cut, scrape, or bite.
+If skin is infected, as with cellulitis or impetigo, the bacteria must come in contact with a spot of skin that had an open area, such as a cut, scrape, or bite.
 The opening may be so tiny that you didn’t notice anything beforehand.
 Impetigo is common among young children as they share toys and play together.

 Invasive group A strep disease

 While it’s common for group A strep to exist in your throat and nose, and on your skin, it is not common inside your body.
 When these bacteria enter your body, they can cause infections such as necrotizing fasciitis (often called “flesh eating disease”) and toxic shock syndrome.
-These are called invasive group A strep infections.
+These are invasive group A strep infections.